GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 ## [1] 0.005430505
 ```

-### ***Finding earthquake scenarios within a particular wave-height range at a particular hazard point***

-FIXME: Discuss how to do this, and warn about the potential for bias.

 ### ***Obtaining metadata on the earthquake scenarios on each source-zone***

 Earthquake scenario metadata is accessed on a per-source-zone basis.
 In a typical